 Today, I'm sharing my recipe for a mixture that is great to have on hand throughout the fall and winter for making up quick cups or big batches of spiced cider.
 Or spiced anything, really.
 This mix is delicious added to coffee, cocoa, tea, wine, and any ol' kind of juice.
 You can spice up your hot drinks by the cup, or make up a big batch on top of the stove or in the crock pot.

 This mix also makes great gifts.
-To learn how, check out my post on:
+To learn how, check out my post:

 Step 2.
 Combine the mix ingredients.
-You can whisk these together by hand in a bowl; but it mixes so much better and easier in a food processor.
-Just add the brown sugar and spices to the food processor bowl and pulse until everything is well mixed.
+You can whisk these together by hand in a bowl; but it mixes easier and thoroughly in a food processor.
+Just add the brown sugar (or other sweetener) and spices to the food processor bowl and pulse until everything is well mixed.
 You may need to scrape down the sides of the bowl a time or two.

 Done!
 Like I said.....fast and easy!
 Store your mix in an airtight container.
 It's ready to scoop into a cup or pot on the stove or crock pot of cider, or whatever hot beverage you choose.
 I store mine in mason jars.

-Storage tip: Like plain brown sugar, this mixture can harden over time (just as regular brown sugar can harden).
+Storage tip: If you make this with brown sugar, this mixture can harden over time (just as regular brown sugar can harden).
 It should be fine if used up in one season.
 For longer storage, you can keep it soft by putting a brown sugar keeper inside the container with the mix.

-Here are some of the drinks you may want to heat up and combine with this spice mix: apple cider, cranberry juice, dry red wine, coffee, tea, or cocoa.
+Beverage options to combine with this spice mix: apple cider, cranberry juice, dry red wine, coffee, tea, or cocoa.
 Use your imagination and try the spice mix with other heated juices.
 Orange juice?
 Mango, peach, or apricot nectar?
 Cherry juice?
 The sky's the limit.
 Get creative.